 Normative time-to-degree is 4 years (8 semesters), maximum length of studies is 7 years (14 semesters).
 Studies starts with the enrollment at the beginning of the semester.

-Students proceed with studies following the Recommended Study Plan (preklik na anglicke pravidla studia) and their own individual plans, attend and complete required and elective courses, and work on their publications and dissertation projects under the supervision of a supervisor of their choice.
-The active communication with the supervisor is required and the fulfillment of the study plan is evaluated every semester (the study plan is submitted into the university electronic information system where it is also regularly updated).
+Students proceed with studies following the Recommended Study Plan and their own individual plans, attend and complete required and elective courses, and work on their publications and dissertation projects under the supervision of a supervisor of their choice.
+Students’ study plan and progress is evaluated every semester.

 Students need to obtain 240 credits in compulsory and elective courses.

-More information about the courses, study plan, state exams and dissertation thesis are available in the Rule of doctoral Studies. (prelink na anglické pravidlá)
+More information about the courses, study plan, state exams and dissertation thesis are available in the Rules of Doctoral Studies.

 4.1.
 Teaching and assisting